-- Nursery: in a file at the Nursery Checkpoint Desk. - Early Childhood: in the wall pockets by the door inside each classroom. - K-4 & C56: in the check-in desk filing drawer. - Conquerors: in the wall pocket by the door. - Kids Choir: 5th and 6th graders' forms are kept on the shelf outside of the Kids Choir Director's office. - Connection Centers: in the main filing drawer under the label Incident Report.
+- Nursery: in a file at the Nursery Checkpoint Desk. - Early Childhood: in the wall pockets by the door inside each classroom. - Elementary: in the check-in desk filing drawer. - Conquerors: in the wall pocket by the door. - Kings Kids: 5th and 6th graders' forms are kept on the shelf outside of the King's Kids Director's office.
+For all other ages/grades see Early Childhood and Elementary locations above. - Medical Room: located on the 300 level off of the lobby next to the Usher's Station. - Connection Centers: in the main filing drawer under the label Incident Report.

+Please Check Ministry Area:

-INCIDENT REPORT Please Check Ministry Area: Nursery Early Childhood Calvary Preschool Elementary Study and Share King's Kids
+INCIDENT REPORT Calvary Preschool Elementary Study and Share King's Kids

 Name of Child:

-Date of Report: Time of Report:
+Date of Report:

 Date of Accident:

-Describe how and where the incident occurred:
+Describe how and where the incident occurre d:

 Describe any and all injuries to the child:

 Was First Aid given?
-Yes No If ye es, by whom:
+Yes No II f yes, by whom:

 Explain what aid was given:

+Were the child's parents notified of the incide

+on Over the phone ate:

-Time: Date Whom did you speak with: Response from parent or guardian: Was the parent offered a copy of this form?
-Did you give the parent a copy or did they want a Given Parent's signature Yes No a copy mailed to them? n Need to mail
+Whom did you speak with: ate

+Response from parent or guardian: Was the parent offered a copy of this form?

-incident.) •
+Did you give the parent a copy or did they wa

+iven Need to mail

+Parent's signature 's signature indicates that he/she was informed of this

+incident.) s signature indicates that ne/she was miormed of this

+meteric)

-Other Comments:
+Other Comments

+ouler comments:

+Incident handled by:

 Incident handled by: Was Children's Director notified?
+Yes Signature of Mipistry Director No

-Yes No Signature of Ministry Director:
+Signature of Ministry Director: Date

-C56 Ministry Overview
+Elementary Ministry Overview